Mirza-7/embedded-iot-learning/README.md

-# Embedded Systems & IoT – Learning Track by Mirza Asdaf
+# Embedded Systems & IoT Learning Progress

 This repository documents my hands on learning journey in Embedded Systems and IoT development.
 The goal is to build the technical foundation needed to contribute to real-world smart infrastructure solutions at [3AZ Digital Solutions](https://www.linkedin.com/company/3az-digital-solutions), a startup I'm working on that focuses on the digitalization of infrastructure through IoT and smart building technologies.